Learn more about Dracula's connections with Whitby and how Bram Stoker was inspired by the town to write his famous

 For example, the book starts with Dracula travelling from Russia to London on a schooner that becomes shipwrecked off the coast of Whitby.
 This tale was told to him during his stay and is based on an incident that actually happened earlier in the 1800s.
 Similarly, the form of the large black hound that Dracula takes as he enters Whitby is taken from a legend that can still be heard in some of the old taverns of the area.

-Stoker’s love for Whitby and the surrounding area is evident when you read the words of his novel’s characters, such as Mina.
+Bram Stoker’s love for Whitby and the surrounding area is evident when you read the words of his novel’s characters, such as Mina.
 One of the book’s main characters, Mina keeps a journal where she describes many of the scenic areas in and around the town as they were at the time Stoker was there.
-When he saw something he liked, he put it in the novel.

 Where to find Bram Stoker’s Whitby